ITWDiagraph/BoxwriterInterop/README.md

 - **Machine Name**: Machine name

 ## Get Tasks
-Determines the available tasks or messages that the printer can start
+Determines the available tasks that the printer can start

 Making a TCP Request on the port *default 2202* with the data